-The Department of Animal Science (ANS) maintains livestock farms that produce and house agricultural animals that are used across the MSU community.
-The livestock farms are an integral part of the teaching, extension and research programs in the Department of Animal Science.
+The College of Agriculture and Natural Resources (CANR) maintains South Campus Animal Farms (SCAF) which produce and house agricultural animals that are used across the MSU community.
+The livestock farms are an integral part of the teaching, extension, and research programs.